Nonye2K3/chia/FAQ.md

 # Why should I not run more than one node on a home network and what's this about UPnP?

 First, running more than one node on your home network is wasting bandwidth by syncing two copies of the blockchain over your download link.
 You can get the same results by running one node and [using multiple harvesters](https://github.com/Chia-Network/chia-blockchain/wiki/Farming-on-many-machines) on multiple computers.
 Second, if you have [uPnP](https://www.homenethowto.com/ports-and-nat/upnp-automatic-port-forward/) enabled on both nodes and your home router supports uPnP (and most do) it will cause both of your nodes to not sync the blockchain.
 You need to disable uPnP on all or all but one node behind a uPnP enabled router.
 The CLI command `chia configure --enable-upnp False` will turn uPnP off on a node.
 It requires a restart of the node to take effect.

-# Why does my other node on my local network not connect to anything?

-You can only run UPnP for one host behind one router.
 If you disable UPnP on all but one of your nodes then your local router will forward inbound 8444 traffic to the one node and the rest will now be able to connect to the network but just will not accept inbound connections from the network.

 # How do I rotate logs?